Brazil–Jamaica relations

 Jamaica and Brazil have enjoyed strong relations over the years and the extent of collaboration is evident both at the bilateral and multilateral levels.
 At the bilateral level, relations have between further enhanced in recent times as a result of the increased number of high and technical level visits, as well as, the active pursuit of technical cooperation programmes in areas such as energy and agriculture.

+Common interests

+Both nations have made commitments to ecological preservation of protected environments under the Escazú Agreement that include the rights to access to information, public participation, and access to justice in environmental matters.
+It also provides for the protection of the inter generational right to a healthy environment and the protection of environmental defenders, effectively binding the nations in agreement.
+Both nations also hold embassies in one another's countries with the Brazilian embassy being located on 23 Millsborough Crescent, Kingston Jamaica, and the Jamaican embassy in St. de Habitações 71610-045, Brazil.